Bilateral proximal suspensory issues, diagnosing subtle lameness in a western performance horse

 In many cases the asymmetry parameters do not fully go away, but we can see that the horse functions and that the pain component seems to go away.

 “We see this frequently, and it is a good take-home I think.
 Horses can have slight asymmetries and function well; most have some degree of natural asymmetry.
-We need to be attuned to the pain component and have a holistic approach to both diagnostics and rehabilitation”, concludes Beau.
+We need to be attuned to the pain component and have a holistic approach to both diagnostics and rehabilitation”, concludes Dr Beau Whitaker.

 Raised on a farm near Nashville, Tennessee, Dr. Whitaker earned his Animal Science degree from Oklahoma State University and his veterinary degree from Texas A&M University in 2005.
 His early career included an internship at Arizona Equine Hospital and a veterinary role at the 6666's Ranch in Guthrie, Texas.
 Beau has been practicing in Salado since 2007, joining Brazos Valley Equine Hospital Salado in 2015.